- Monthly Theme: Erotic Thrillers

 Sean: Yup.
 I mean, Body Double is pretty meta about the film industry and filmmaking as an experience.

 Kristine: And both Jake and Holly Body are trying to make it in said industries… I feel like this movie is confusing along gender lines.
-There’s some really sexist idea that Jake – the struggling actor – is supposed to be a kind of “whore.”
+There’s this really sexist idea that Jake – the struggling actor – is supposed to be a kind of “whore.”
 He’ll do anything to make it, but he can’t quite deliver.
 Then you’ve got Holly Body who, while not a prostitute, is a sex worker whose livelihood depends upon her objectification.
 I think the movie wants us, in some ways, to see them as twins/parallels of each other.
 In some ways it’s interesting and in some ways it’s gross.

 Sean: Well, what makes it even more interesting is that Jake is the one who plays with gender roles.
 Along the way his character tries on and plays with all kinds of different archetypes: the androgynous vampire, the impotent neurotic, the disturbed voyeur, the swaggering stud, the nebbishy nerd and, finally, the unlikely hero.
 While Holly only gets to be one thing.
 So while the Jake stuff is fascinating, her role feels a bit more problematic.